The Serengeti Plain at Busch Gardens Tampa is an expansive habitat home to a number of African species including giraffe, rhinos and zebras.

 For an even closer look, including the chance to feed giraffes, guests can choose the upcharge Serengeti Safari.

-A 1967 newspaper article described it as a habit with “numerous gazelle, sheep, goats and antelope.
+A 1967 newspaper article described it as a habit with “numerous gazelle, sheep, goats, and antelope.
 Wildebeest, Eland, Gemsbok, Springbok, Cape Hartebeest, Nyala, Sitatunga, Beisa, Oryx, Uganda Kob and Lady Gray’s Waterbuck, plus numerous related species also are present.
-The more commonly known animals such as giraffe, Arabian camels, zebras, rhinocerous, elephants, hippopotamus, cheetahs, lions, gorillas and chimpanzees, plus flocks of African birds also make their homes in the Kingdom.”
+The more commonly known animals such as giraffe, Arabian camels, zebras, rhinoceros, elephants, hippopotamus, cheetahs, lions, gorillas, and chimpanzees, plus flocks of African birds also make their homes in the Kingdom.”